Nabilafairuzr/Traffic-Classifier/README.md

 ## ⚙️ How to Run

 You can run this project on **Google Colab** by copying the code into separate cells per session.
-The training process uses the downloaded dataset and will save the trained model as `DCML3.h5`.
+The training process uses the downloaded dataset and will save the trained model as `Traffic Classifier.h5`.

 ### Step-by-step: